oddrealm/modding/README.md

     -[UnityEngine.Application.persistentDataPath]/Mods/MoreItems
     -{UnityEngine.Application.persistentDataPath}/Mods/MoreItems
     When the mod is ready to use in-game (all the data is set up), we 'build' (export the data) using these paths.
-    IMPORTANT: Always make sure your mods are folders with the Mods folder of the Odd Realm save folder.
+    IMPORTANT: Always make sure your mods are folders withing the Mods folder of the Odd Realm save folder.
                If a Mods folder doesn't exist, you can create one.
                Without the mods in this folder, the game won't be able to find them.
 7. Open the Addressables Groups window.